drautureau-sonarsource/argo-test/README.md

 helm install stable/minio --name argo-artifacts --set service.type=LoadBalancer
 ```

+Create a bucket named `my-bucket` from the Minio UI.

 ## Reconfigure the workflow controller to use the Minio artifact repository

 Edit the workflow-controller config map to reference the service name (argo-artifacts-minio) and secret (argo-artifacts-minio) created by the helm install: